indutny/json-pipeline/design.md

 phase defined below. `index` is just a number literal (see literal inputs to nodes), and represents local variable stack cell to put/load the value from.

+SSA may replace some `ssa:load()`s with `ssa:undefined` if the value was not defined at that point.
+It is up to next phases to figure out what to do with such nodes.

 Every node (except region nodes) MUST be in the `nodes` list of one block.
 First block in `cfg` section is considered a `start` node.